Working with SMTP Servers

 To setup a password protected SMTP server connection:

-The Add SMTP Server dialog box will appear.
+- Click the New button.
+The SMTP Server dialog box will appear.

-To test the provided connection settings click the Test button.
+- To test the provided connection settings, click Test.